Glacial retreat represents a variety of ecological concerns

 Glacier retreat can be an indicator of our efforts to reduce climate change at a macro-level

 Environmental concerns take root at both a local and global level.
-A local example of an environmental concern is whether or not a farmer can grow enough food for his family due to soil quality.
+A local example of an environmental concern is whether or not a farmer can grow enough food for his or her family due to soil quality.
 A global level challenge raises questions like whether or not the Gabra tribe can continue their nomadic way of life, which was developed through tracking rainfall over the course of generations.

 Transporting invasive pests can have the unintended consequences of disrupting the ecological balance in such places.
 An example of this is the transportation of rats via cargo ships, visiting Antarctica or the Arctic Circle.
 Similarly, unsustainable travel by researchers or tourists can have damaging effects.